flashsherlock/fMRIdata/3T/readme.md

 ## decoding_roi.m
 Decoding analysis for Amy.
 Train on visible and test on invisible.

+## decoding_roitrans.m
+Decoding analysis for Amy.
+Train on one condition and test on another.

+## decoding_search.m
+Searchlight decoding analysis for Amy.

 ## run_decoding.tcsh
 Run decoding analysis for Amy.